tituslabumn/FiloVision_copy/README.md

 ### Dependencies
 #### ZeroCostDL4Mic
 Training a deep learning model on representative data is crucial for proper accuracy with just about any deep learning tool.
 Training these models can be challenging for those with minimal experience with libraries like TensorFlow and Keras.
 Thus, we exploited the impressive "ZeroCostDL4Mic" framework to empower anyone with the ability to train their own model and plug it into filoVision.
+#### Local Runs
+To run filoTips locally on Windows devices, please use the included yaml file to create your working environment.

 #### Hardware and software
 Because the notebooks were developed in a Google Colab environment, the hardware and software dependencies for filoVision are minimal.
 Since filoVision runs in the cloud, most modern computers should be able to run it as long as they have access to the internet.